Madame Restell: Legal troubles

 In 1840, a patient named Maria Purdy accused Restell of causing tuberculosis through the abortion procedure.
 The press erupted with anger against Restell, calling her "the monster in human shape" and charging her with acts against God.
 Restell promised monetary compensation to anyone who could prove that her methods were dangerous, and while she was initially found guilty, her appeal overturned said verdict.
 Her uneasy relationship with public opinion continued.

 Mary Applegate was an unmarried woman, a mistress, who had been sent to Madame Restell from Philadelphia by her illicit lover.
 The father had arranged for Restell to adopt the baby for other people.
 Applegate was unaware of this deal until she had returned to Philadelphia and was greeted coldly by her former lover.
 Applegate then went back to Restell to ask for her child back, but Restell claimed to know nothing of the infant.
 Restell immediately was painted as the villain by the press in publications such as the New York Medical and Surgical Reporter.

 In 1841, Mary Rogers was found dead in the Hudson River.
 Newspapers suggested that she had died during an abortion carried out by Restell.
+Her case was made more famous due to the short story by Edgar Allan Poe, "The Mystery of Marie Rogêt".